Learning Actionable Counterfactual Explanations in Large State Spaces: Abstract

 \section{Abstract}

 Recourse generators provide actionable insights, often through feature-based counterfactual explanations (CFEs), to help negatively classified individuals understand how to adjust their input features to achieve a positive classification.
-These feature-based CFEs, which we refer to as \emph{low-level} CFEs, are overly specific (e.g., coding experience: \(4 \to 5+\) years) and often recommended in feature space that doesn't straightforwardly align with real-world actions.
+These feature-based CFEs, which we refer to as \emph{low-level} CFEs, are overly specific (e.g., coding experience: \(4 \to 5+\) years) and often recommended in a feature space that doesn't straightforwardly align with real-world actions.
 To bridge this gap, we introduce three novel recourse types grounded in real-world actions: high-level continuous (\emph{hl-continuous}), high-level discrete (\emph{hl-discrete}), and high-level ID (\emph{hl-id}) CFEs.

-We formulate single-agent CFE generation methods, where we model the hl-discrete CFE as a solution to a weighted set cover problem and the hl-continuous CFE as a solution to an integer linear program.
+We formulate single-agent CFE generation methods for hl-discrete and hl-continuous CFEs.
+For the hl-discrete CFE, we cast the task as a weighted set cover problem that selects the least cost set of hl-discrete actions that satisfy the eligibility of features, and model the hl-continuous CFE as a solution to an integer linear program that identifies the least cost set of hl-continuous actions capable of favorably altering the prediction of a linear classifier.
 Since these methods require costly optimization per agent, we propose data-driven CFE generation approaches that, given instances of agents and their optimal CFEs, learn a CFE generator that quickly provides optimal CFEs for new agents.
 This approach, also viewed as one of learning an optimal policy in a family of large but deterministic MDPs, considers several problem formulations, including formulations in which the actions and their effects are unknown, and therefore addresses informational and computational challenges.

-Through extensive empirical evaluation using publicly available healthcare datasets (BRFSS, Foods, and NHANES), we compare the proposed forms of recourse to low-level CFEs and assess the effectiveness of our data-driven approaches.
-Empirical results show that the proposed data-driven CFE generators are accurate and resource-efficient, and the proposed forms of recourse have various advantages over the low-level CFEs.
+We conduct extensive empirical evaluations using publicly available healthcare datasets (BRFSS, Foods, and NHANES) and fully-synthetic data.
+For negatively classified agents identified by linear and threshold-based binary classifiers, we compare the proposed forms of recourse to low-level CFEs, which suggest how the agent can transition from state \(\mathbf{x}\) to a new state \(\mathbf{x}'\) where the model prediction is desirable.
+We also extensively evaluate the effectiveness of our neural network-based, data-driven CFE generation approaches.
+Empirical results show that the proposed data-driven CFE generators are accurate and resource-efficient, and the proposed forms of recourse offer various advantages over the low-level CFEs.